 The eating disorders program is led by world-renowned experts in eating disorders: Walter Kaye, MD, Professor of Psychiatry, and Kerri Boutelle, PhD, Associate Professor of Psychiatry, UCSD School of Medicine.
-Medical treatment for eating disorders is managed by UCSD adolescent medicine specialists Joyce Adams, MD, and Karen Loper, MD.
+Medical treatment for eating disorders is managed by UCSD adolescent medicine specialist Karen Loper, MD.

 Once admitted, the eating disorders team provides:

 - Family assessment, family therapy and multi-family group interventions

 - Dietary assessment from a Registered Dietitian and an individualized meal plan to restore weight and physical health

 - Behavioral interventions to restore weight in anorexia and stop the binge/purge cycle of bulimia

 - Therapy groups using evidence-based and best-practice treatments such as Dialectical Behavioral Therapy